genki-kudo/Pocket-to-Concavity/README.md

 # Others
-In the present P2C(2022/12), fpocket is used as the default alpha-spheres generator because this tool is free licence software.
-P2C is applicable to other tools that utilize alpha-spheres algorithms (ex.
-SiteFinder).
-Actually, our usecase in supplementary materials describes the application results of Sitefinder's alpha-spheres.
-Note that the parameters in P2C is needed to tune for application to other tools.
+The default alpha-spheres generator is fpocket because this tool is a free license software.
+However, P2C applies to other tools that utilize alpha-sphere algorithms (e.g., SiteFinder).
+The use case in The Supplementary Information describes the application results of Sitefinder's alpha-spheres.
+Note that the parameters in P2C are needed to tune the application in other tools.